 Related Resources For California Palimony Laws

-While California recognizes palimony rights of unmarried couples, it does not formally recognize common law marriage within the state.
+While California recognizes palimony rights of unmarried couples, it doesn't formally recognize common law marriage within the state.
 This means that there may be a different set of rights, responsibilities and benefits that apply to unmarried couples.
-You can learn more about California laws that apply to unmarried couples and even receive a free initial case evaluation by contacting an experienced family law attorney near you.
+You can learn more about California laws that apply to unmarried couples by contacting an experienced family law attorney near you.

 Contact a qualified attorney.